haziqishere/tars-multi-ai-agent/README.md

 - Enhance agent logic with more advanced AI models
 - Improve front-end interactivity and visualizations
 - Automate deployment pipelines for faster updates

+# Disclaimer
+- In a real app, we ARE fetching this from the currently running server at Azure VM -However, Agent 4 sometimes goes wrong and we're not getting emails data.
+So we backfill the missing email params.
+- The rest of the data are real from Azure VM that communicate with Microsoft AI Foundry